groupdocs-signature/GroupDocs.Signature-Products/content/signature/python-net/esign/docx.en.md

       content: |
         This example demonstrates how to apply an image signature to a specific page of a document.
         {{< landing/code title="C#">}}
-        ```csharp {style=abap}
+        ```python {style=abap}
+        import groupdocs.signature as sg

+        def run():

-        // Load the document you want to sign
+            # Load the document you want to sign
-        using (Signature signature = new Signature("input.docx"))
-        {
+            with sg.Signature('input.docx') as signature:

-            // Set the path to the image in the signature options
+                # Set the path to the image in the signature options
-            QrCodeSignOptions options = new QrCodeSignOptions("QR code text")
+                options = sg.QrCodeSignOptions("QR code text")

-            {
-                // Define the size and placement of the signature on the target pages
+                # Define the size and placement of the signature on the target pages
-                Left = 50,
+                options.Left = 50
-                Top = 50,
+                options.Top = 50
-                AllPages = true
+                options.AllPages = True
-            };

-            // Apply the signature and save the signed document
+                # Apply the signature and save the signed document
-            SignResult result = signature.Sign("output.docx", options);
+                result = signature.Sign("output.docx", options)
-        }

         ```
         {{< /landing/code >}}